Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_bulk.md

 ttest:
   True
 excel:
-  True
+  False # True if you want to generate a file of splicing analysis results in excel format
 ```

-You can generate a file of splicing analysis results in excel format by setting `excel` to `True`.

 ### 2. Run